feedmepos/se-take-home-assignment/README.md

 - If there is no more order in the "PENDING", the bot should do nothing until a new order come in.
 - When "- Bot" clicked, a bot the newest bot should be destroyed.
 If the bot is processing some order, the process should be abandon.
 The specific order should remain "PENDING" until the bot process another order.

-### Deliverable
+### Functioning Prototype
-You may delivery your implementation using one of the following method:
+You may delivery your working prototype with one of the following method:
-- A CLI application
+- CLI application
-- A sandbox UI with some control
+- UI application
-- A E2E test case
+- E2E test case

 ### Tips on completing this task
 - Testing, testing and testing.
-Make sure the deliverable is functioning and meet all the requirements.
+Make sure the prototype is functioning and meeting all the requirements.
-- Do not over engineering or bring in all the fancy tech stuff, try to scope your working hour within 3 hours (1 hour per day).
-You may document all the optimization or technology concern that you think good to implement.
+- Do not over engineering.
+Try to scope your working hour within 3 hours (1 hour per day).
+You may document all the optimization or technology concern that you think good to bring in the solution.
-- Complete the implementation as clean as possible, clean code is a strong plus point.
+- Complete the implementation as clean as possible, clean code is a strong plus point, do not bring in all the fancy tech stuff.